locomotivemtl/locomotive-scroll/README.md

 Data | Value | Description
 --- | --- | ---
-data-speed | number | Speed of transform data-position | top/bottom | Trigger from top/bottom of the window instead of the default from bottom to top data-target | #id | Trigger from another element data-horizontal | true | Use transformX instead of transformY
+data-speed | number | Speed of transform data-persist | false | Determine if the "In View" class is added one or each times data-inview-class | is-show | CSS Class when the element is in view. data-position | top/bottom | Trigger from top/bottom of the window instead of the default from bottom to top data-target | #id | Trigger from another element data-horizontal | true | Use transformX instead of transformY